snamach/CoreAnalysis/README.md

 Save elevations in a file titled "[corename]E.txt" and corresponding salinities in a file titled "[corename]S.txt".

-The script provides three fit options (avg, wavg, and agg) and three regression options (Exp, Cub, and Sig).
+The script provides three regression options (Exp, Cub, and Sig) and three fit options (avg, wavg, and agg).

 To run, simply enter the following in the terminal: